tarantuli/enchanters-manual/gameplay.md

 1. If there is not an active Overlord in play, skip the rest of this section.
 1. This happens when a card from journey track slot 0 is discarded due to resting or failing combat.
-1. Invasion abilities are defined on the Overlord card as: type: effect.
+1. Invasion abilities are defined on the Overlord card as: *type: effect*.
 1. If the Overlord has invasion abilities associated with the type of the discarded card or any token on it, resolve the effects of the abilities.
 1. Discard all tokens on the card.